With the advent of modern advertising, and Internet marketing technologies in particular, has marketing become easier, more efficient and less costly?

 More importantly, in terms of establishing a marketing campaign or professional marketing services, one can better understand what lies ahead through the guidance of a marketing pro who can embrace the existing technologies, as well as a specific company’s circumstances and business goals, and coalesce these components into a customized strategy for the benefit of the client and the client’s expansion.

 For example, following is the Skyworks Marketing 4-Point Propulsion Strategy, which is a relatively simple approach to resolving dynamic and complex marketing problems and opportunities:

-1) Conduct a consultive Analysis of a company’s current and/or past marketing activities.
+- Conduct a consultative Analysis of a company’s current and/or past marketing activities.

 The net result of applying standard marketing principles, with modern marketing technologies (internally or externally), for the purpose of achieving marketing goals, all in combination with performance measurements, is an effective way to increase a company’s bottom line.

 New marketing technologies do create marketing efficiencies.
 Simultaneously, they create confusion for those who do not understand the technological opportunities.
 This creates an apparent paradox of simplicity and complexity; efficiency and inefficiency.

 The net result as it applies to you revolves around time and money: Do you have the personal bandwidth to learn it all?
 Or should you hire a marketing professional to guide your business growth?

 Avid hiker, bicyclist, motorcyclist, long-time seasoned advertising pro and taste-tester of too much organic dark chocolate.
 Founder of Skyworks Marketing, Nonprofit Fire and Founder/Producer of local cable TV series Our Ventura TV.
 One career highlight was working on a small team that built a business from nothing to over $100 Million in 3 years.